 - Summary reporting

 While Kuberentes natively enables canary releases, it’s very basic and still requires manual work.
 For automated and fine-grained rollouts, you’ll need additional tools such as Spinnaker, Istio, and Prometheus.
-Watch our online meetup on the same topic with a live demo here.
 Have questions or topic suggestions?
 Ping us on Twitter.
 We’d love to hear your feedback.